Don Nardo

-Donald Nardo (born February 22, 1947) is an American historian, composer, and writer.
+Don Nardo (born February 22, 1947) is an American historian, composer, and writer.
 With more than five hundred and forty published books, he is one of the most prolific authors in the United States, and one of the country's foremost writers of historical works for children and teens.

 History

 Childhood and education

 Don Nardo was born in Columbia, Missouri.

-With his younger brother, Philip (born 1949), Nardo spent the first few years of his life on the road as his parents, who were popular nightclub entertainers that traveled throughout the country.
+With his younger brother, Philip (born 1949), Nardo spent the first few years of his life on the road with his parents, who were popular nightclub entertainers who traveled throughout the country.

 In the early 1950s, the family settled in Natick, Massachusetts, where Nardo was at first home-schooled, but he later attended the local public schools.
 As he grew older, he developed an interest in many of the fields he would later pursue professionally, including acting, music, history, and writing.
 In high school, he performed in numerous plays and was voted best actor in his senior class.
 Outside of school, he learned to play the trumpet and began composing chamber and orchestral music, including a four-movement symphony at age fourteen.
 However, having little formal musical training, he was initially unable to notate these pieces properly, so in the next few years he taught himself to do so by studying books on orchestration.

 After graduating from high school in 1965, Nardo majored in theater at Syracuse University, but left after a few semesters to pursue an acting career in New York City.
 Later, in the 1970s, he returned to school, graduating magna cum laude with a degree in history from Worcester State College (now Worcester State University).